cal-itp/data-infra/docs/architecture/services.md

 ## Monitoring running services

+### Error monitoring through Sentry

 A subset of our services and sites send error information to the Cal-ITP Sentry instance, which groups errors based on criteria we define in order to identify and track new errors, regressions, and intermittent service issues.
 A runbook is available [here](https://github.com/cal-itp/data-infra/blob/main/runbooks/workflow/sentry-triage.md) which discusses daily triage of events logged in Sentry, and general documentation for self-hosted instances of Sentry like ours is available [here](https://develop.sentry.dev/self-hosted/).

+### Cost and performance monitoring

+In addition to standard Google Cloud tooling for monitoring specific services like Kubernetes Enginer, Composer, and BigQuery, we maintain a couple dashboards that can make it easier to glean at-at-glance insights and report topline information to stakeholders who don't have the time, access, or knowledge to dig into GCP monitoring directly.

+The [BigQuery overview dashboard](https://dashboards.calitp.org/dashboard/76-bigquery-overview-dashboard?principal_email_substring=&time_window=past7days) gives a detailed view of daily and monthly BigQuery costs, and helps identify tables and dbt models that are producing greater build costs, reference costs, and query costs than others.

+In a prior staffing configuration, a person was assigned to fill the [Cal-ITP System Performance and Outcomes Monitoring dashboard](https://dashboards.calitp.org/dashboard/138-cal-itp-system-performance-and-outcomes-monitoring?single_date=2023-06-22) and use it to populate the metrics in the spreadsheet linked within the dashboard each Friday.
+Checks were recommended to occur on Fridays because for one of the metrics, Google auto-bins 7 day periods to Friday-Thursday.
+This dashboard and spreadsheet could be re-activated if desired.